khushi-411/tools-and-techniques/DataProcessingAndModling_Libraries/README.md

 ## **Data Processing**

-The process of converting raw data to usable form is known as data processing.
+The process of converting raw data to usable form is known as `Data Processing`.

 Steps for Data Processing :

 * Data Collection
 * Storage of Data